Rejuve/LinAge2-Python/README.md

   1. Select reference cohort: same sex, ±5 years age window
   2. Respect 40-year boundary:
      - If age < 40: only use reference subjects aged [age-5, 40)
-     - If age ≥ 40: only use reference subjects aged [40, age+5]
+     - If age ≥ 40: only use reference subjects aged [40, age+5] to reflect original model data preparation
   3. Impute with median value from reference cohort
 ```